-8. I have personally heard of anyone in the jail who has been able to get a COVID-19 test despite showing symptoms, but deputies have said to me that "inmates upstairs have COVID-19."

-9. Since I have been in the medical unit, I have seen only one thorough cleaning of my cell.
+- 8. I have personally heard of anyone in the jail who has been able to get a COVID-19 test despite showing symptoms, but deputies have said to me that "inmates upstairs have COVID-19." - 9.
+Since I have been in the medical unit, I have seen only one thorough cleaning of my cell.
 Two times a week, trustees from a different dorm will come into my cell and sweep or throw out the trash.
 I do not observe them using any cleaning products when they clean the cell.
 Shared surfaces within my cell include our single phone, door, sink, toilet, and walls.
 I clean the surfaces myself.
 I have to use my own soap, which I put on a rag to clean the shared surfaces.
 The jail does not give me any disinfectant supplies to clean these shared surfaces.
-No one cleans the shared surfaces between uses.

-11 10.
-Each person is provided a small soap bar upon detention, which dissolves 12 quickly after a few uses.
-I was handed a bar of soap by a deputy when I was first 13 transferred to MCJ; I have never received a second bar of soap from the jail in my five 10 14 months residing at MCJ.
+No one cleans the shared surfaces between uses. - 10.
+Each person is provided a small soap bar upon detention, which dissolves quickly after a few uses.
+I was handed a bar of soap by a deputy when I was first transferred to MCJ; I have never received a second bar of soap from the jail in my five months residing at MCJ.
 Instead, I have to buy my own soap.
-To buy a bar of soap, I 15 15 have to pay upwards of \$1.45 for a bar of Irish Spring, \$2.11 for a bar of Dove, or \$5.05 16 for a bar of Neutrogena, which comes out of my commissary money for food and other 17 necessities.

-I shower three times a week.
-The showers are shared with the entire module 18 11.
-I have never observed anyone cleaning the shared showers.
-In fact, when I shower, I and 19 20told to clean the shower myself, take out my trash, and wipe down the area that I use.
-I 21 have never been provided any special cleaning supplies to do this.
-I usually just take my 22 foot and wipe down the shower area before I can shower.
-I typically see the following in 23 the shower area that I have to drag out with my foot: clothes left over from a previous 24 shower, debris, trash, dirty diapers, hair, spit, and phlegm.
-I am in a wheelchair so this is 25 difficult for me to do.
-The showers are shared so the door, the faucet, the rails, the shower 26 walls are all common surfaces.

-12. I have observed the deputies try to confiscate my cell mate's CPAP machine, but he has refused to give it up because he needs it to breathe while sleeping.
+To buy a bar of soap, I have to pay upwards of \$1.45 for a bar of Irish Spring, \$2.11 for a bar of Dove, or \$5.050 for a bar of Neutrogena, which comes out of my commissary money for food and other necessities. - I have never observed anyone cleaning the shared showers.
+In fact, when I shower, I am told to clean the shower myself, take out my trash, and wipe down the area that I use.
+I have never been provided any special cleaning supplies to do this.
+I usually just take my foot and wipe down the shower area before I can shower.
+I typically see the following in the shower area that I have to drag out with my foot: clothes left over from a previous shower, debris, trash, dirty diapers, hair, spit, and phlegm.
+I am in a wheelchair so this is difficult for me to do.
+The showers are shared so the door, the faucet, the rails, the shower walls are all common surfaces. - 12.
+I have observed the deputies try to confiscate my cell mate's CPAP machine, but he has refused to give it up because he needs it to breathe while sleeping.
 I have heard of other people in the medical ward whose CPAP machines were taken from them because of COVID-19, but who are not told what else they can do about their breathing problems.